simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jul 06-Jul 08 2025
+Radio Blackout Forecast for Jul 07-Jul 09 2025

-              Jul 06        Jul 07        Jul 08
+              Jul 07        Jul 08        Jul 09
-R1-R2           10%           10%           10%
+R1-R2            5%            5%            5%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts over 06-08 Jul.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```